MDAnalysis/membrane-curvature/docs/index.rst

 Installation
 --------------

-The main dependency in MembraneCurvature is `MDAnalysis`_.
-Please refer to the `Installation`_ section in the `Getting Started`_ page for detailed installation instructions.

 MembraneCurvature is available via pip, conda, and uv.
 Please refer to the `Installation`_ section in the `Getting Started`_ page for detailed installation instructions.

 ..
 Contents
 .. ========